 In order to ensure the partnership can qualify for the deduction, determine the reimbursement amount using Form 8829 (including depreciation) and submit this request with appropriate documentation within the time frames required by your partnership’s policy.
 Then the partnership can reimburse you for the appropriate amount and take a tax deduction.

 3. C Corporation or S Corporation

-For arrangements between an employee and employer, the 2017 Tax Cuts and Jobs Act (TCJA) disallowed the deduction of certain out-of-pocket expenses paid by employees on their personal tax return.
-Employees, in this case, can also include shareholders of the company.
+For arrangements between an employee and employer, the 2017 Tax Cuts and Jobs Act (TCJA) disallowed the deduction of certain out-of-pocket expenses paid by employees on their personal tax returns.

-For expenses that qualify under an accountable plan, the company can claim a deduction for expenses they reimburse or advance to employees (based on the general deductibility rules for those expenses) and the employees do not need to include these amounts as income.
-It’s a beneficial way to get money out of a closely-held corporation (without worrying about reasonable compensation or other complex tax issues).
+For expenses that qualify under an accountable plan, the company can claim a deduction for expenses they reimbursed or advanced to employees (based on the general deductibility rules for those expenses) and the employees do not need to include these amounts as income.
+It’s a beneficial way to get money out of a closely-held corporation (without worrying about reasonable compensation, payroll tax, or other complex tax issues).